jimjonesbr/rdf_fdw/README.md

 `verbose`: prints debugging messages in the standard output.
 Default `false`.

 `commit_page`: commits the inserted records immediatelly or only after the transaction is finished.
-Useful for those who want records to be discarded in case of an error - following the principle of *everyhing or nothing*.
+Useful for those who want records to be discarded in case of an error - following the principle of *everything or nothing*.
 Default `true`, which means that all inserts will me committed immediatelly.

 -------